nkkko/ai-sandbox-demo/README.md

 ## Getting Started

 ### Prerequisites
-- Access to an SDE such as Codeanywhere or Daytona.io which supports Dev Container Specification
+- Access to an SDE such as Daytona.io which supports Dev Container Specification
 - Python 3.x
 - OpenAI API key